-This article is part of The Product Summit 2020, India’s largest virtual product conference, to be held on October 10th & 11th, 2020.
-Click here to know more!
+This article is part of The Product Summit 2020, India’s largest virtual product conference which took place on October 10 & October 11.

 “When I was around 28 years old, I used to work as a product manager at a startup.
 And I would see these VC associates, who were roughly my age, walk into our board meetings wearing smart suits, sounding intelligent and somehow important.
 They would ask our founders difficult, strategic questions.
 It was all very glamorous!” said Ritesh Banglani, partner, Stellaris Venture Partners.

 With his interest piqued, Banglani decided to give the VC world a try — after all, it would help him learn about different sectors every day.
 At this point, he had already worked as a product manager in tech companies such as Cisco and Adobe where he developed online and mobile consumer products, roles which came calling on the back of his IIT Delhi and INSEAD credentials.